 Dear Brothers and Sisters,

-Arrival & Entry: Please follow the direction of the ushers and enter the church through the Bell Tower Doors (except for those who need to use the handicap door).
-Please sanitize your hands upon entry and exit.
+Arrival & Entry: Please, follow the direction of the ushers as you enter the church, and remember to sanitize your hands.
 There are hand sanitizing dispensers near every major door.

-Those who still wish to receive on the tongue are asked, out of charity, to come at the end of the line.
-When they come forward, they are to open their mouth and extend their tongue so the host can be placed on it without the priest or minister’s hand making contact with the recipient.
+Reception of Communion on the tongue: Those who wish to receive on the tongue are asked, “out of charity,” to come at the end of the line.
+When they come forward, they are to open their mouth and extend their tongue out so the host can be placed on it without the priest or minister’s hand making contact with the recipient.
+“Out of charity,” because it would save those in line from waiting for the minister to go and sanitize the hands before returning to continue giving out communion, should there be an accidental contact with the recipient’s lips or tongue.